shahanakattil/MB-230-Dynamics365forCustomerService/Instructions/Labs/LAB[MB-230]_M02Lab01_Entitlements_and_Templates.md

 ## Exercise 1 – Entitlements

-In this exercise, you will create an entitlement for your user, this entitlement will allow you to create 50 case through Email channel, 30 Cases through Web channel, 10 Cases each for Twitter and Facebook channels.
+In this exercise, you will create an entitlement for your user, this entitlement will allow you to create 50 cases through the Email channel, 30 Cases through the Web channel, and 10 Cases each for Twitter and Facebook channels.

 ### Task 1 – Create Entitlement